Olipear/Portfolio/src/pages/projects/e-commerce-ux-study.md

       The UX personas I created involved a lot of collaboration with the most experienced Vitsoe salespeople, along with website usage data.

       These were representative of both Vitsoe's existing customer base, and their target market.
-The 606 shelving system is Vitsoe's main product, so they are built with this in mind.
-With information like their living situation being highly relevant.

       ![Personas with confidential business information obscured](/img/personas-obscured.jpg "Personas with confidential business information obscured")